aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 This will delete the infrastructure and associated resources.
 It will not delete your AWS account or security credentials.

-[RBJ: stopped here]
+## Docker Images

 ### Creating the Base Docker Leader and Worker Images for Solvers

-Please see the [SAT-Comp Docker Images README.md file](../Docker/README.md)  for instructions on how to build and test Docker images.
+See the [SAT-Comp Docker Images README.md file](../Docker/README.md) in the `docker` directory for instructions on how to build and test Docker images.

 ### Storing Solver Images in the ECR repository